cactorium/chesster-server/README.md

 The old token will be revoked after the new session token has been successfully used.
 There will be a packet type to allow logging out and elimination of the session information.

+A guest session uses a Diffie-Hellman key exchange since there's a lack of a shared secret between the server and the user.

 TODO: flesh out with hash function and encryption choices

 ### Packet types